 It doesn’t help that training your team feels ineffective.
 New recruits you hire seem to be superior to them most of the time.
 During the first season, I had a player who liked to target enemies with the most remaining health, so she always dove straight into the backline.
 I built her to use tank champions, and she was my MVP every match.

 During the next season, my new recruits had far higher stats, despite the fact I trained her all season.
 She went to the bench and stayed there until I eventually released her.
 That feels wrong, but a player that started higher than her would always be higher than her because they were training at the same time she was.
 She had become obsolete and I hated that.
-It meant that building players for roles was kind of pointless.
+It meant that building players for roles is kind of pointless.
 The odds were good I was going to toss them at the end of the season anyway.

 There are a few other mechanics, but the game gives you no indication of what they actually do.
 Your player’s morale can shift, and I could never guess how that actually affected the game.
 There is a weird crafting system where you use parts you earn to craft clothing, chairs, headsets, and electronics for your team that imparts team-wide stat increases.
 I still don’t know how it works.